rzulkarn/nxt_webtun/README.md

 ```

 ```
+Cisco AnyConnect routing table (sample ifconfig and netstat when enabled)

+rzulkarn$ ifconfig utun1
+utun1: flags=80d1<UP,POINTOPOINT,RUNNING,NOARP,MULTICAST> mtu 1250
+       inet 192.168.25.207 --> 192.168.25.207 netmask 0xffffffff

+Destination        Gateway            Flags        Refs      Use   Netif Expire default            192.168.25.207     UGSc          114        0   utun1
+192.168.1          link#13            UCS             2        0   utun1
+192.168.1.1/32     link#13            UCS             0        0   utun1
+192.168.1.121      link#13            UHW3I           0        0   utun1      7
+192.168.1.196      link#13            UHW3I           0        0   utun1      7
+192.168.25.207/32  link#13            UCS             1        0   utun1
+192.168.25.207     link#13            UHWIir         25       17   utun1
+224.0.0/4          link#13            UmCS            1        0   utun1
+224.0.0.251        link#13            UHmW3I          0        0   utun1      7
+255.255.255.255/32 link#13            UCS             0        0   utun1
+```
 Packets sent by an operating system via a tun/tap device are delivered to a user-space program which attaches itself to the device.
 A user-space program may also pass packets into a tun/tap device.
 In this case the tun/tap device delivers (or “injects”) these packets to the operating-system network stack thus emulating their reception from an external source. tun/tap interfaces are software-only interfaces, meaning that they exist only in the kernel and, unlike regular network interfaces, they have no physical hardware component (and so there’s no physical wire connected to them).
-```